open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-01.md

 do a lot of asynchronous programming, it can be very difficult for developers to understand how the context is going to behave across asynchronous processes.

-Traces are sent to their observability back-end using that vendor’s agent, which is installed on all of their nodes.
+Traces are sent to their observability backend using that vendor’s agent, which is installed on all of their nodes.

 ### Besides traces, do you use other signals?